 Leptospira can survive in water for up to 20 days and in manure up to 61 days.
 It is therefore very important to keep animals from drinking stagnant water, to have good management of manure, and to practice good sanitation.
 Human hands can spread infection from one animal to another or even to humans.
 Some precautions you can take include fencing water sources that wildlife can access, draining wet muddy areas where horses are pastured, thoroughly disinfecting stables and areas where animals who have active leptospirosis have been, and washing hands and clothes when in contact with the disease.

 Another known cause is parasitic, the most common parasite connected with ERU being onchocerca.
 Culicoides, the biting midge and main culprit that causes Sweet Itch, is believed to be the primary transmitter.
 The adult lives in the connective tissue of the horse's neck and the microfilariae travel throughout the body.

-In addition to ointments and drops in the eye, bute (or similar) or aspirin are used to decrease the inflammation.
-In some cases, vets will use the atropine for a few days and then stop it so that the pupil can start to constrict again.
+In addition to ointments and drops in the eye, bute (or similar) or even Aspirin are used to decrease the inflammation.
+In some cases, vets will use the Atropine for a few days and then stop it so that the pupil can start to constrict again.
 The idea is to keep the pupil moving so that synechiae, little pieces of protein that form strands in the eye, cannot cause the pupil to fuse in one position.

 In addition to the standard treatments, many owners are now trying more natural methods such as acupuncture, MSM, vitamins, chiropracty, herbs, homeopathic remedies, hot and cold compresses and riboflavin.